 You will smell something AWFUL on the trail.
-It will be you and your stinky clothes.
+It will be you and your clothes.
 That’s because you’ll wear the same ones for 3-5 days at a time.

 You’ll be tempted to carry more clothing, but you can’t pack multiple outfits and still have room for your gear and food.
 That’s why it’s important to carry clothing that is multifunctional, durable, and that can be layered.
+As with every piece of equipment, test each item of clothing in various conditions.

 Below is the complete clothing list and some explanations …